SmarterHomeLife/esphome/README.md

 # ESPHome Configs

-A collection of ESPHome configuration files.
+A collection of ESPHome configuration files we use.